 - SBDC or Small Business Development Center: An SBDC is part of a network of more than 1,000 centers where small businesses receive a variety of support services.
 Through low-cost training, workshops and one-on-one assistance, SBDCs contribute to the development and productivity of U.S. business and economy within their local region.

-- SBSS Score or FICO® Small Business Scoring Service: A score used to pre-screen 7(a) and Community Advantage loans on applications up to $350,000.
+- SBSS Score or FICO® Small Business Scoring Service: A score that pre-screens 7(a) and Community Advantage loans on applications up to $500,000.

 - Screen Out: If a loan is “screened out,” it means the SBA requires clarity and/or correction on a submitted file.